Professor, Music TheoryChair, Music Theory & Composition Division Music Theory & Composition Division

 B.A.,University of Virginia; M.A., Ph.D., Eastman School of Music, University of Rochester

-Dora A. Hanninen is a music theorist whose work engages broad questions in the theory and philosophy of music analysis, such as the nature and interpretation of repetition, musical sound, segmentation, and association and categorization.
+Dora A. Hanninen is a music theorist whose work engages broad questions in the theory and philosophy of music analysis, such as the nature and interpretation of musical sound; segmentation; repetition, association, and categorization; and musical movement.
 Her analytic writings have focused on twentieth-century and contemporary music including music by Babbitt, Cage, Feldman, Morris, Nancarrow, Riley, Swift, Webern, and Wolpe.
 Professor Hanninen regularly teaches courses at the undergraduate and graduate levels.
-Graduate offerings have included Theory in Analysis, Theory and Analysis of Atonal and Twelve-tone Music, Analysis of Twentieth-Century Works by American Composers, Performance and Analysis (co-taught with Prof. James Stern), and Theories of Rhythm, Meter, and Temporality.
+Graduate offerings have included Critical Concepts in Music Theory, Musical Movement and Music Analysis, Theory in Analysis, Theory and Analysis of Atonal and Twelve-tone Music, Analysis of Twentieth-Century Works by American Composers, Performance and Analysis (co-taught with Prof. James Stern), and Theories of Rhythm, Meter, and Temporality.

 Dr. Hanninen has presented invited talks at various universities around the United States, as well as at national, international, and regional meetings of the Society for Music Theory, Biennial International Conference on Twentieth-Century Music, Music Theory Society of the Mid-Atlantic, Music Theory Society of New York State, New England Conference of Music Theorists, Music Theory Midwest, Stefan Wolpe Society, Music & Nature Symposium, and New Music Festival at Bowling Green State University.
 She has served on program committees for the Society for Music Theory and the Music Theory Society of the Mid-Atlantic (the latter also as Program Chair); on the editorial boards of Music Theory Spectrum, the Journal of Music Theory, Music Theory Online, Theory and Practice, and Intégral; and as co-editor of a special issue of Perspectives of New Music.
-A former member of the Society for Music Theory’s Executive Board (2007-2010), she became President of the Society for Music Theory in November of 2015.
+A former Vice President of the Music Theory Society of the Mid-Atlantic, she was President of the Society for Music Theory from 2015–2017 and remains on the SMT Executive Board as Past President through November 2018.